HITB-CyberWeek/hitbsecconf-ctf-2022/vuln_images/README.md

     destination: /home/$USERNAME

 # Here you can specify proxies list.
 In common cases you should have
-# only one HTTP proxy.
+# only one HTTPS proxy.
 proxies:
+    # Any name of the proxy, should be unique across all proxies in your service.
+  - name: main
+    listener:
-  # Type of the proxy.
+      # Protocol for the proxy.
 Now only "http" is supported.
+      # If you want to deploy HTTPS proxy, specify "http" here and certificate below.
-  - type: http
+      protocol: http
-    # Any name of the proxy, should be unique across all you proxies.
-    name: main
       # Hostname for the proxy.
 We use asterisk here, because real domain is test.team42.ctf.hitb.org
       # Optional.
 If not specified, "$SERVICE.*" will be used.
       hostname: test.*
       # Certificate name (as specified in PROXY_CERTIFICATES in settings.py).
       # Optional.
 If not specified, only HTTP proxy will be deployed, without TLS.
       # Attention!
 Omit this option only if you have really strong reasons to disable TLS!
       certificate: wildcard.ctf.hitb.org
+      # Client certificate name (as specified in PROXY_CERTIFICATES in settings.py).
+      # Optional.
+Specify only if you want to check client certificate on
+      # the proxy side.
+      client_certificate: n0tes
+    upstream:
       # Host's index on team's network where proxy should send all requests.
-    # I.e, if service is deployed on 10.60.10.5, specify 5 here.
+      # I.e, if service is deployed on 10.60.10.3, specify 3 here.
-    target_host_index: 3
+      host_index: 3
-    # Port of the service on target host.
+      # Port of the service on upstream host.
-    target_port: 8080
+      port: 80
+      # Protocol for the upstream. "http" or "https"
+      # Optional.
+Default: "http"
+      protocol: http
+      # Client certificate name (as specified in PROXY_CERTIFICATES in settings.py)
+      # to be used for upstream requests.
+      # Optional.
+Specify only if your backend checks client certificate.
+      client_certificate: n0tes
     # List of limits (can be empty).
     limits:
       # Only "team" is supported now.
 It means that limit will be applied per-/24 network.